Tips for keeping your MIDAS system secure

 Avoid password reuse

-Also make sure that if you leave your computer unattended for any reason that you log out of MIDAS/lock your workstation.
+Also make sure that if you leave your computer unattended for any reason that you sign-out of MIDAS and lock your workstation.

 ← Return to the Knowledge Base